jnozzi/cocoadev.com/markdown/SecureConnectionWithCFStream.md

 *

 AFAIK a web client should follow a location header and try and load the URL pointed to by the location field.
-I've no idea how this is handled by General/CFStream.
+I've no idea how this is handled by CFStream.

 Hope this helps,
---General/CristianDraghici
+--CristianDraghici

 ----